Notavatarkorra/notavatarkorra.github.io/Reflection paper 1.md

 allowing customers to be apart of the community as a way to market, allowing clients to be apart of the process by creating the brand abassador is a good strategy

 vendor events, showing you are real

+retail ready, have the pitch communicate the brand message, stores won't invite you in if you aren't prepared, having insurance, having a mentor, finding out what they did, what mistakes they made and getting introduced

+challenge was getting away from whats popular